 It makes sense to protect infants from the wind.
 Soils contain pathogens.
 In North and South America, the coccidioidomycosis fungus, which causes valley fever, spreads on the wind.
 Dust devils can pick it up and, if inhaled, it can cause fungal pneumonia.
 As with other diseases carried by the wind, the young and old are most at risk.

 Dust devils travel well across cultures.
-A wakayarum materialized before me in a Sydney laneway filled with waste—both human and garbage.
+A wakayarum materialized before me in a Sydney alley filled with rubbish.
 The devil whipped around, following an erratic path, rampaging blindly, hunting for victims to inhale.
 Fast food wrappers ascended.
-Filth marked its expanding perimeter.
+Detritus marked its expanding perimeter.
 As if back in Ghana, I laughed.
 Who’s going to get it?
-Few here needed the herbalist’s advice.
-People scattered, dodging its taint.
-But one man was steadfast.
-He lowered his head and pressed through the flurry.
-A bad choice.
-I imagined him later, in a weakened state on the toilet, wondering, as have others before, what exactly was riding upon that wind.
+Few people here needed the herbalist’s advice.
+Everyone scattered, dodging its ruin.

+Check out my book “Spirit Children.”
 What’s the value in talking about the weather?
-Read more here.
+Read here.